nu-jliu/allen.github.io/_projects/ios.md

 ![](/assets/images/ios_arch.drawio.png)

 ## Presentation Layer
 The main functionality for this layer is to format the data about the grade of a student and then visually present it to student.
+It will display the following information:
+ - Courses taken for each quarter.
+ - Weighted grade for each course taken
+ - Overall grade for each quarter
+ - Cummulative GPA

 ## Business Layer
-This
+The m

 ## Data Layer